 Pre-Law Club accepts new members on a rolling admissions basis.

-The Pre-Law Club does not create positions without passing an amendment to the Constitution on creating a new official position, and without advisor approval
+The Pre-Law Club does not create positions without passing an amendment to the Constitution on creating a new official position, and without advisor approval.

 Members must be in good standing with the Pre-Law Club

-“Good Standing” means that individual are active members in the club’s meetings and other events
+“Good Standing” means that individual complies with Article 3.

-“Active member” means that a club member must have paid membership dues, attend club bi-weekly meetings and events, and not have missed 2 club meetings without an excused absence.
+“Active member” means that a club member must have paid membership dues.

 Section 2.
 Amendments.
-A proposal to amend the Constiution must be presented to the total membership through email by the President at least seven days before it is to be voted upon.
-A proposed amendment must be adopted by majority of those who are in attendance at the meeting the amendment is voted on.
+A proposal to amend the Constitution must be presented to the total membership through email by the President at least seven days before it is to be voted upon.
+A proposed amendment must be adopted by majority of those who attend the meeting the amendment is voted on.

 a.
 The Constitution may be amended and subsequently ratified at any time, with the unanimous approval of the President, Vice President, and Treasurer and with a simple majority of the membership present at a given meeting.
 Ratified amendments to this Constitution must be submitted to the Student Engagement office within 10 days.